 |

 Please read the narrative below.
 Most important, in order to fully understand this project, click and review the three related links, in the table just above!
-(A work in progress) Savannah, GA's Pine Gardens Neighborhood is a subdivision of modest family homes on the east side, not far from the Savannah River.
+(A work in progress, in that additional Pine Gardens history will be added as it becomes available.)
+Savannah, GA's Pine Gardens Neighborhood is a subdivision of modest family homes on the east side, not far from the Savannah River.
 It consists of more than 500 free-standing homes, came into existence in the early 1940's, and was the brainchild of Savannah's Southeastern Shipbuilding Corporation (SSC).
 At that time, SSC was seeking housing for the growing population of workers needed to support shipbuilding for the United States military.
 To provide additional housing for SSC, the Housing Authority of Savannah erected three nearby apartment complexes, Moses Rogers Grove, and Josiah Tattnall Homes, and Deptford Place, none of which exists today.
 A few vintage PG neighborhood photos follow.
 (More are needed!)

 A few recent PG neighborhood photos follow: